vincenzocorso/makefile-examples/README.md

 # Makefile example
-Some makefile example for c projects.
+Some makefile examples for c projects.